capy-ui/documentation/docs/api-reference/atom.md

 ```zig
 fn deinit(self: *Self) void
 ```
-Deallocates all resources previously allocated by this DataWrapper.
+Deallocates all resources previously allocated by this Atom.

 Must be called when its lifetime ends.